 Phoenix Slip and Fall Accident Attorneys

-If you or someone you care about has suffered from a slip-and-fall accident, you know how serious the consequences can be.
+If you or someone you care about has suffered from a slip-and-fall accident in Phoenix, you know how serious the consequences can be.
 Traumatic brain injuries, spinal cord damage, and broken bones are just some of the common injuries caused by seemingly simple slip-and-fall accidents.
 Sadly, these injuries are not only difficult to heal from, but also difficult to pay for, and medical debt can leave slip-and-fall victims in a desperate financial situation.

 However, if your fall was caused by someone else’s negligence, you may be able to improve your chances for recovering through a personal injury claim.
 Whether the resulting injuries are minor or severe, with a skilled attorney on your side, it is possible to obtain compensation for the cost of medical care, lost wages, and even pain and suffering related to the accident.

 It is important to at least consider your options after you or a loved one has been injured by the reckless actions or wrongdoing of another.
 To make an informed decision, please contact The Husband & Wife Law Team as soon as possible after a slip and fall.
 We have years of experience fighting on behalf of clients that have been injured through no fault of their own.
 If you believe a negligent property owner or landlord is responsible for your slip-and-fall accident, call us at (602) 457-6222 for a free consultation with one of our knowledgeable Phoenix premises liability lawyers.

 Phoenix Slip and Fall Accident Client Testimonial